FDSN/SeedLink/docs/protocol.rst

     authentication as an alternative to IP-based ACL.
 Successful authentication un-hides restricted stations/streams that the user is authorized to access.
 Responds with "OK" if authentication was successful, "ERROR" if authentication failed or command not supported.
 In any case, access to non-restricted stations is granted.
 Type can be TOKEN or USERPASS, possibly more in the future.

 ACCEPT format_list | * |4|
     enables extended data mode. format_list is a space separated list of formats accepted by the client.
-Each element of the list is a number from 1 to 255.
-Some data may be available in multiple alternative formats; in this case, format_list should be interpreted as having decreasing priority and only data in the highest priority format should be sent to client. ``ACCEPT *`` tells the server that all formats are accepted.
+Each element of the list is a number from 1 to 255. ``ACCEPT *`` tells the server that all formats are accepted.

 ENABLE capability |4|
     enables additional capabilities of the server.
 Only EXTREPLY can be enabled in the current version of the protocol.